paxdotdev/docs/src/reference-paxel.md

 ```

 With a reasonable and finite amount of work, PAXEL will also be able to refer to "anything within scope" within a Rust file, allowing the import & use of arbitrary symbols & packages.
 This approach will build on the `get_fully_qualified_type` work done by the parser to reflect on Property types.
 Until that time, using an arbitrary import — for example, calling an imported method — requires re-exposing that method through a method available on `self`.

-PAXEL also shadows scopes, allowing stacking of scope contexts and overriding previously scoped symbols with newer/more specific references — for example, when nesting `for` loops.

 ---